brandonbrown/DWA/ClassContent/Module-4-Beta-Release/Milestone-3.md

 * Server Environments Live & Staging
     * Configured to Support the Project Spec
-    * Process to deploy has been documented in a step-by-step procedure
-        * Procedure should be reusable on any specific commit or tagged release.
+    * Process to deploy should automated and integrate with github via custom web hook or 3rd party tool.
 * Live Environment
     * Configured Identical to Staging Environment
-    * Running the MVP's Codebase
+    * Running the Alpha or subsequent Release Codebase (not the Beta Release)
 * Staging Environment
     * Configured Identical to Live Environment
-    * Deploy the Alpha Release Milestone's Codebase
+    * Deploy the Beta Release Milestone's Codebase
 * Codebase
     * Logical Design Patterns
     * Commented Code